 The tag parameter is used as an optional parameter when data is written.
 Data queries and writes without specified tags are supported.

 Queries without specified tags are optimized.

-Timeline queries are optimized to improve the stability of the queries.
+Timeline queries are optimized to make queries stable.

 The following issue is fixed: The max field in your /api/dump_meta request does not take effect.